inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

 To get the TTL, we have a similar problem as with defining the Redis key, we again have to **check all the different HTTP headers where this information could possibly be**.
 The difference is that we can always use a default value, if we can't find this header.
 With the authorization data, we could not default to any value.

-The one safeguard I do recomend is: have a max value. **Even if the API sends you `Retry-After=<5h>`, I would ignore this and keep the max TTL relatively low, at maybe max 1 hour.**
+The one safeguard I do recommend is: have a max value. **Even if the API sends you `Retry-After=<5h>`, I would ignore this and keep the max TTL relatively low, at maybe max 1 hour.**

 ```python
 import logging